Home

 Acne scars might be the bane of your existence, but what exactly are they?
 Simply put, scars from pimples occur when there's a boatload of inflammation in your acne lesions.

-When your body makes a move to try and heal the lesion with wound healing enzymes that urge collagen to jump into the mix, a few things can go wrong — and this is what an acne scar is.
+When your body makes a move to try and heal the lesion with wound-healing enzymes that urge collagen to jump into the mix, a few things can go wrong — and this is what an acne scar is.

 While all kinds of acne can cause scarring if you're predisposed to it, cystic acne is most likely to leave you with a scar.
 Cystic or pustular acne usually pertains to an infection, which means your skin is dealing with a load of inflammation.

 Why does acne cause scarring?

-Acne scars are shrouded in mystery for many people — why do some blemishes cause scar tissue while others seemingly heal well?
+Acne skin scars are shrouded in mystery for many people — why do some blemishes cause scar tissue while others seemingly heal well?

 It all comes down to the way that the pore heals.
-Acne scars are usually the end result of an inflamed blemish that has filled the pore to the brim with excess oil, dead skin cells and bacteria.
+Acne scars are usually the end result of an inflamed blemish that has filled the pore to the brim with excess oil, dead skin cells and bacteria [8].

 When acne forms, pores swell and cause a break in the follicle wall, and shallow lesions will usually form quickly and heal well.